spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 * Change the default value of the `whiten` parameter in the `FastICA` class to `unit-variance` instead of `arbitrary-variance` for compatibility with ScikitLearn 1.3 and later
+* Colormap normalization for `surface`, `image` and `map` plot methods has been changed for consistency with matplotlib default.
+The former behaviour can be obtained by passing a `norm` parameter to the `plot` method (see userguide/plotting).